Brent Derry, PhD

 For more information, visit:

-Dr. Brent Derry received his B.Sc. from Carleton University in 1989, his M.Sc. from McMaster University in 1992, and his PhD from the University of California, Santa Barbara, in 1997.
+Dr. Brent Derry received his B.Sc. from Carleton University, his M.Sc. from McMaster University, and his PhD from the University of California, Santa Barbara.
 His PhD thesis research with Dr. Leslie Wilson focused on elucidating the molecular mechanism by which the anti-cancer drug taxol suppresses microtubule dynamics, and the role of beta-tubulin isotypes in taxol resistance.
-Derry carried out his postdoctoral training from 1997 to 2003 in the laboratory of Dr. Joel Rothman at the University of California, Santa Barbara, where he identified and characterized the C. elegans p53 tumour suppressor gene.
+Derry carried out his postdoctoral training with Dr. Joel Rothman at the University of California where he identified and characterized the C. elegans p53 tumour suppressor gene.

 In 2003 Derry joined the Research Institute as a scientist.
-His laboratory is focused on the application of genetics, functional genomics, and biochemical techniques to understand the p53 signaling network.
+His laboratory is focused on the application of genetics, functional genomics, and biochemical techniques to understand signaling pathways deregulated in paediatric diseases, such as cancer and cerebral cavernous malformations.

 - Using C. elegans to model human diseases